List of Yu-Gi-Oh! GX characters: Society of Light

 Sarina is Sartorius's younger sister.
-A Priestess, Sarina granted her assassins special abilities with her own powers, and erected a barrier around Domino City that prevented Duel Monster spirits from leaving the boundary while Frost and Thunder dueled Hassleberry and Syrus.
+A Priestess, Sarina granted her assassins special abilities with her own powers and erected a barrier around Domino City that prevented Duel Monster spirits from leaving the boundary while Frost and Thunder dueled Hassleberry and Syrus.
 After disposing of her subordinates, she challenged Aster and Jaden to a Tag Duel in KaibaLand's virtual system, but was ultimately defeated.
 Sarina then revealed that she wished to save her brother from the influence of an evil aura housed in a Hero card that was shown to him when they were younger.
 In a final act of gratitude, she helped those trapped within the virtual world to escape, but was left behind in the collapsing program, digitizing herself to act as her brother's "guardian."
 While no mention of it is made in the English adaptation, the Japanese version further includes a promise by Solomon Moto to speak with Seto Kaiba in hopes of restoring her consciousness.
-Sarina returns near the end of the second year, contributing to the mind control satellite's end.
-She is flown in to Duel Academy via helicopter by Kaiba's associates, and reunited with her brother.
+Sarina returns near the end of the second year, contributing to the mind control satellite's end before being brought to Duel Academy via helicopter by Kaiba's associates and reunited with her brother.
 Sarina plays a Mirror deck.